 Katherine Appleton, lead author of the report said: “A number of other reviews investigating the impact of omega-3 fatty acids on depression and depressive disorders have also been conducted, and all of these also find discrepancies between studies, and inconsistencies in findings, and essentially find it difficult to draw convincing conclusions.
 All reviews also conclude with the need for further evidence.”

-However, the research reveals a minority of patients did see a sizable improvement in symptoms of depression following omega-3 consumption.
+However, the research reveals a minority of clients did see a sizable improvement in symptoms of depression following omega-3 consumption.
 However, clinic trials seek out the average effects of the treatment.
-Omega-3 treatment may still be valid if scientists can figure out why some patients benefit from its use and why others do not.
-Doctors could then recommend omega-3 treatment to those patients who are likely to benefit from its use.
+Omega-3 treatment may still be valid if scientists can figure out why some clients benefit from its use and why others do not.
+Doctors could then recommend omega-3 treatment to those clients who are likely to benefit from its use.
 This is known as a ‘personalised approach’ to medication.

 Researchers also note that the current study does not apply to consuming omega-3 via eating fish since the study solely involved omega-3 capsules.